 If for some reason the puppy does not work out for you, we will work with you.
 We want what is best for our puppies!

-Even if a pup is mark sold or deposit pending, contact us and let us know you are interested.
+We do not have a hard time selling at the price we ask.
+Again, there is a certain quality you get from the pups being hand raised and cared for that you are not going to get from other breeders.
+We feel strongly about that!
+Check the Availability page to see if we currently have pups.
+It's important to note that even if a pup is mark sold or deposit pending, contact us and let us know you are interested.
 We will put you on our "back up" list - in case someone should change their mind!
 (It happens almost every litter.)
-Also, you need to contact us A.S.A.P. if you want one of the pups that are available to secure your "pick".
+If you want one of the available pups, you need to contact us A.S.A.P. in order to secure your "pick".

-Deposit money is collected from those who have requested to be placed on our waiting list once the litter is born and we know we have what you want.
-This ensures you get the puppy of your choice.
-If you are interested, email
+A deposit ensures you get the puppy of your choice.
+Deposit money is collected from those who have requested to be placed on our waiting list only when the litter is born ...and we know we have what you want.

 Why is a deposit required?